KokoDoko/webcam-detectotron/README.md

 # Webcam Detectotron

-Using a machine learning alogrithm to recognise webcam images, written entirely in Javascript.
+Using a machine learning algorithm to recognise webcam images, written entirely in Javascript.
 Click the 'associate' button to associate specific webcam output with each of the three 'Adventure Time' images.

 *For example, take a few shots where you sit really close to the webcam, and associate this with the close-up of Finn.
 Do this a couple of times with different variations of sitting close to the camera.*